invertase/react-native-firebase/tests/README.md

 ## Requirements

-- Make sure you have Xcode installed (tested with Xcode 10+).
+- Make sure you have Xcode installed (tested with Xcode 13+) to develop iOS items
-- Make sure you have Node.js installed (version 8.4.0 and above is required).
+- Make sure you have Node.js installed with yarn installed globally (node version 14, yarn v1 is required).
-- Make sure you have all required dependencies installed:
+- Make sure you have all required iOS dependencies installed:

   - [Apple Sim Utils](https://github.com/wix/AppleSimulatorUtils):